High-performance source of indistinguishable polarization-entangled photons with a local oscillator reference for quantum networking: Experimental Setup

 The purity of generated photons depends significantly upon the spectral-temporal correlations of the pump pulse \cite{graffitti_independent_2018,pickston_optimised_2021, sanchez-lozano_relationship_2012}.
 We achieve low spectral-temporal correlations using a CPA scheme specifically matched to our down-conversion crystal.
 The pulse is expanded in time using a multi-pass Martinez expander \cite{martinez_grating_1986, ruiz-de-la-cruz_multi-pass_2005}.
 Light enters and exits the expander through a fiber circulator, which separates the input pulse from the expanded and filtered output.
 The Martinez expander uses four passes through a $1000$ grooves/mm grating with 52 degree incidence and 20 cm lens, which is de-focused by $(12.7 \pm 0.4 )$ cm, providing a total of $(-14.4 \pm 0.6)$ ps$^2$ of group delay dispersion.
 The pulse is filtered using a tunable slit aperture while its frequencies are spatially dispersed by the grating.
 The expander produces a $(5.42 \pm 0.03)$ nm FWHM bandwidth pulse with a total efficiency of $(8.9 \pm 0.2) \%$.
 This is then amplified using a commercial erbium-doped fiber amplifier (EDFA) to $(551.5 \pm 0.2)$ mW.
 We then recompress the pulse using a four-pass, free-space Treacy compressor that has a tunable delay \cite{chauhan_single-diffraction-grating_2010, zhong_investigation_2020}.
 This produces a $(1.37 \pm 0.02)$ ps FWHM duration pulse with a $(3.16 \pm 0.03)$ nm FWHM bandwidth at $(362.8 \pm 0.5 )$ mW average power.
 The pulse duration was measured using an autocorellator assuming a Gaussian profile.
-Finally, we focus this pulse into a MgO:ppLN crystal that is 3 mm long with a 19.2 $\upmu$m poling period and is heated to $70^{\circ}$C. This SHG process produces a $(0.608 \pm 0.006)$ nm FWHM bandwidth 775 nm pulse at an average power of $(67 \pm 2)$ mW.
+Finally, we focus this pulse into a MgO:ppLN crystal that is 3 mm long with a 19.2 $\upmu$m poling period and is heated to $70^{\circ}$C. This crystal is designed to have a bandwidth large enough to leave the pump bandwidth unaffected.
+This SHG process produces a $(0.608 \pm 0.006)$ nm FWHM bandwidth 775 nm pulse at an average power of $(67 \pm 2)$ mW.
 Uncertainties in power were estimated by collecting power statistics for 1 minute.
 The uncertainty in bandwidth is estimated by the 95$\%$ confidence interval of the FWHM from a Gaussian fit of the relevant spectra.